 Feeling somewhat warmer in the sun, we hiked half a mile, passing extensive privately owned grass fields, to a county-owned tract along the river where nice habitats existed in some variety (if you could get to them through the blackberries!).
 Laurel got set for moss-sifting while I beat conifers (9 species), broom (4 species) and ferns (1 species) — most ferns being inaccessible.
 Judging it had warmed enough for litter sifting, I got some from a large maple at the top of the riverbank and got a quite nice 13 species, while Laurel was getting 11 from moss.
 Now Laurel headed back to the car (she wanted to try a bridge on C Post Road farther east) while I finished sifting.
 With 2 loads of litter left, sifting abruptly ended at 3:45 when the temperature sank below spider activity point!
 I figured the grass was as dry as it was going to get, so I did some sweeping (5 species) and headed back for our rendezvous.
 My chemical handwarmer had restored my digits to life when Laurel returned bearing 4 more species from C Post Road.
 Total for this area, 33 species, last sample on the Whitehorse Trail.

-Despite being a bit busy, it's been a great field year and maybe we'll get out again; stay tuned!
+Despite being a bit busy, it's been a great field year!